0x1grexo/mywebsite/README.md

 ## You are welcome to use this as a template!
 1. Download the 'aboutme-main.zip' [Download ZIP](https://github.com/gregoropmann/aboutme/archive/refs/heads/main.zip)
-2. Make a new GitHub repo
+2. Make a new GitHub repo [New](https://github.com/new/)
 3. Replace the text in my code, sounds, images, documents with your own.
-4. Publish with GitHub Pages
+4. Publish with GitHub Pages:
+   Repo➡️Settings➡️Pages;
+   Source: Deploy from a branch;
+   Branch: main, /(root); Save

 Good luck!